iCliniq Logo

 • Bilateral - The electrodes are placed on both sides of the head.

 3. Talk Therapy - Cognitive behavioral therapy and interpersonal therapy treat morning depression.
-It is a type of psychotherapy where it focuses on target action and behavioral changes required to overcome depression.
+It is a type of psychotherapy focuses on targeted action and behavioral changes required to overcome depression.
 It involves the development of constructive and balanced ways to respond to stressful situations.
 It is a coping defense mechanism to recover from challenging conditions.
-It requires 20 sessions and can continue depending on the case.
-The therapist identifies patterns of distorted perceptions that are no more useful to the affected person.
+It requires 20 sessions and can continue depending on the cause.
+The therapist identifies patterns of distorted perceptions that are no longer useful to the affected person.

-4. Light Therapy - Exposure to light has an impact on the hormones and chemicals produced in the body that enhances the mood.
+4. Light Therapy - Exposure to light has an impact on the hormones and chemicals produced in the body that enhance the mood.

 Conclusion:

 The doctor or psychiatrist can only help improve the symptoms and give an appropriate treatment.
 Mental health is greatly influenced by physical health.
-So maintaining and balanced diet and getting good sleep can affect overall health and performance.
+So, maintaining a balanced diet, following a consistent morning routine, and getting good sleep at night builds overall health and performance.
 Talk therapy, medication, and lifestyle changes help to manage morning depression.
-A healthy diet and good sleep have a positive impact on mental health.
-Mindfulness practices such as yoga are helpful in reducing symptoms.
-Working with a healthcare provider to develop an individualized treatment plan is essential.
+Also, working with a healthcare provider to develop an individualized treatment plan is essential.

 Frequently Asked Questions